ethereum-optimism/op-analytics/sphinx/devsetup/index.md

+---
+myst:
+  html_meta:
+    "description lang=en": |
+      Developer setup for the op-analytics repo
+---

-# Getting Started
+# Dev Setup

-The op-analytics repo is the one stop shop for the Data Team at OP Labs.
+This section will walk you through setting up your development environment for the op-analytics repo.

 ## Virtual Environment